-The Sydney Metro and TfNSW Collaboration Agreement explains how both agencies will perform their statutory functions by proactively and constructively collaborating to achieve a world-class metro service outcome.
-The collaboration agreement sets out the objectives, roles and responsibilities of Sydney Metro and TfNSW with respect to the development and operation of metros and the development of land in the locality of metro stations and addresses best practice business management.
+The TfNSW and Sydney Metro Collaboration Agreement explains how both agencies will perform their statutory functions by proactively and constructively collaborating to achieve a world-class metro service.
+The Collaboration Agreement sets out the objectives, roles and responsibilities of Sydney Metro and TfNSW with respect to the development and operation of metros and the development of land in the locality of metro stations and addresses best practice business management.

-In preparation for Metro services at Central Station escalators have been installed to provide convenient access to suburban platforms.
+At Central Station escalators have been installed to provide convenient access to suburban platforms and Metro services.